dgroomes/go-playground/README.md

 * [x] DONE Print the JSON document.
 I'd like to print the JSON string in the program output.
 This gives better contrast and proves that the program actually does something with JSON.
 * [ ] Figure out how to modularize Go code.
 I often struggle with the GOPATH.
+UPDATE: Go 1.18 added support for "workspaces" which allows you to work with "multi-module workspaces".
+This is generally the design paradigm that I'm used to in my projects in other languages.
+Read [the official tutorial on workspaces](https://go.dev/doc/tutorial/workspaces).
 * [x] DONE (`cmd/` is the popular convention) I want a second `main` function because I want a second runnable demo program.
 If I create a file in the root directory and it defines a `main` function, then when I do `go run .` it will complain about "can't redefine main".
   What are my options?
 Is there an idiomatic thing to do?
+* [ ] Exec an external process.

 ## Reference